open-numbers/ddf--gapminder--systema_globalis/etl/recipes/README.md

 one recipe can include other recipes inside itself. to include a recipe, simply append the filename to the `include` section. note that it should be a absolute path or a filename inside the `recipes_dir`.

+On the chef module, the process to generate a dataset have following steps:

+- read the main recipe
+- if there is include section, read each file in the include list and expand the main recipe
+- if there is file name in dictionary option of each procedure, try to expand them if the option value is a filename
+- run the procedures one by one.

 ### cooking procedures